 • If EC was prepared solely for flood insurance purposes, we will most likely not have the EC on record.
 We keep records of ECs that are tied to building construction permits.

 • Jurisdictional issues: we will only have ECs for structures permitted and built while under Unincorporated Lee County's jurisdiction.
-The term "unincorporated" means any area that has not bee incorporated into a city limit (basically anything outside of a city limit).
+The term "unincorporated" means any area that has not been incorporated into a city limit (basically anything outside of a city limit).

 • At the time of permitting/construction, the property may not have been in a flood zone (aka Special Flood Hazard Area).